RangerRhino23/PyBlog-Website/Blog-Ideas.md

     Building (game of your choice)

-* How to setup Visual Studio Code - Ryan working on
+* How to setup Visual Studio Code - DONE

 * Installing modules and using them correctly.